carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 > ## Discussion 1: Reading the GCF networks.
 >
-> Observe that there a GCF with only one member.
+> Observe that there is a GCF with only one member.
 Which strain does this BGC correspond to?
 >
 > > ## Solution
 > >